Chart Color Schemes

 AreaSearch assessment positions Wickham - Carrington - Tighes Hill ahead of most Australian regions for employment performance

-Wickham-Carrington-Tighes Hill has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 3.2%, lower than the Rest of NSW's 3.7%.
+Wickham-Carrington-Tighes Hill has a highly educated workforce with strong professional services representation.
+Its unemployment rate was 3.2% in the past year, with an estimated employment growth of 2.0%.

 Frequently Asked Questions - Employment